Ladysnake/Requiem/README.md

 * Host-specific healing items give Hunger I for 30 seconds, during this period you cannot consume said items.
 Additionally the only default zombie snacks are now rotten flesh and human flesh.

-* Souls can no longer phase through obsidian.
+* Souls can no longer phase through obsidian, iron bars, iron doors, or iron trapdoors.

+* All undead cure into players.

+* Enchanted golden apples can now be crafted.
+These can be used to cure an undead without a weakness potion.

 * Souls with Attrition V and above can no longer possess a body.
 Basically a hardcore death.